hvihvi/blog/pages/posts/mob.md

 Daily **stand-up meetings** are much shorter.

 Scrum Poker planings are **prematurate work**.
-If the mob includes a PO/PM this work is done on the fly, when we start working on it.
+Heavy ticket specifications as well.
+If the mob includes a PO/PM most this work is done on the fly, when we start working on it.
 The result is of higher quality as it benefits from the same "brain to brain" effort and question/dialog takes place, just like it does for code.

 A lot of **rework** in scrum/kanban come from misunderstandings between devs and PO/PMs.
 If devs don't have to wait for a PO/PM to get feedback, a lot of time is saved.

-No parallel branches and no long lived branches = no conflicts.
+No parallel branches and no long lived branches = **no conflicts**.

-No need for shared "staging" environments.
+No need for shared "staging" environments in the team.

 No **context-switching** (or reduced).
 If you forget what you were doing due to a context-switch, the group is more likely to get back on track quickly than a single individual.
 Someone in the group can get ready for the next task and pick up the keyboard/screen-share as soon as the previous task ends.